This document gives an overview of how Kimai works. It is intended for developers (core and extensions).

 Those are the dragable “windows” which open as an overlay in the page.
 For example the preferences dialog or the dialog to add new timerecords.

-The lists in the lower part which show users, customers, projects and events.
+The lists in the lower part which show users, customers, projects and tasks.

 PHP files which handle AJAX calls.